Water Resources

 At UW, water resources students study hydrology, environmental law, geochemistry and so much more.
 In addition to rigorous coursework, students can expect exciting hands-on field work and involvement in student-run organizations.

-The water resources M.S. is not a stand-alone degree, but can be added on to 10 different master's degrees from across campus ranging from economics to soil science.
+The water resources M.S. is NOT a stand-alone degree, but can be added on to 10 different master's degrees from across campus, ranging from economics to soil science.
 Studying water resources is essential in many fields to ensure the sustainable management, protection and equitable distribution of this vital resource for current and future generations.

 The master’s in water resources includes coursework from many different disciplines.
 Students take classes in hydrology, environmental law, economics, geochemistry and more.
 The result?
 Well-rounded graduates that are ready and equipped to create progress in water resources, regardless of career path.